Disney Channel Logo

 Disney Channel Logo 2014-2017

-In 2014, Disney’s in-house design team worked with United Senses and BDA Creative to develop a completely new logo concept.
-They got rid of the square frame and made Mickey Mouse’s ears smaller.
-The channel’s name appeared in the foreground and an unusual stylization: the first word (above) is written in the corporate font, and the second (below) – using Placard Bold Condensed.
+In 2014, Disney’s in-house design team worked with United Senses and BDA Creative to develop a new logo concept.
+They removed the square frame and made Mickey Mouse’s ears smaller.
+The channel’s name appeared in the foreground with an unusual stylization: the first word (above) is set in the corporate font, and the second (below) in Placard Bold Condensed.
 The palette remained blue-white, but a gradient appeared.
 Light letters stand out well against a dark background.
-Most noticeable is the dot above the “i,” which looks like Mickey Mouse’s head.
+The dot above the “i” is most noticeable and resembles Mickey Mouse’s head.

 2017 – 2019